gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

-Nothing in this case pertains to the infrastructure and plumbing required in the application's back-end services (such as [vmware-gemfire-short-name]).
+Nothing in this case pertains to the infrastructure and plumbing required in the application's back-end services (such as GemFire).
 Database users have similar features.
-Now Spring and [vmware-gemfire-short-name] developers do too.
+Now Spring and GemFire developers do too.

-When combined with the following [spring-data-gemfire-name] annotations, this application really starts to take flight, with very little effort:
+When combined with the following Spring Data for VMware GemFire annotations, this application really starts to take flight, with very little effort:

 - `@EnableContinuousQueries`